upowerrobotics/ros2_fabric/fabric_nodes/docs/README.md

 - Create a `config.yaml` tailored to your environment.
 - Ensure it adheres to the required format;
   otherwise, [`config2node.py`](../fabric_nodes/config2node.py) will throw a `ValueError`.
+- Each environment object defines a compute environment, whether that is an Operating System, SoC, ECU, or ROS environment.
+All nodes in a single environment will be launched together.
+- For more details on the `config.yaml` structure, please refer to [YAML_API.md](YAML_API.md)

 ## Execute Configuration
-Run the command below to apply your `config.yaml`.
+- Run the command below to apply your `config.yaml`.
-Each environment object defines a compute environment, whether that is an Operating System, SoC, ECU, or ROS environment.
-All nodes in a single environment will be launched together.
-For more details, please refer to [YAML_API.md](YAML_API.md):
+- Use the environment argument to set the compute environment.
+- Make sure killing the node after 1 minute.
 ```bash
 ros2 launch fabric_nodes fabric_nodes.launch.py config-path:=/PATH/TO/USER/CONFIG environment:=USER_ENV
 ```